2026 VENDORS

 Irma Maldonado

 Tamales are a traditional Mexican food.
 Made from a base of corn masa, tamales can be made in many different styles, flavors and colors.
-Customers who choose Irma's Tamales have shared their enthusiasm:

 • JMG Woodworking